sportshedge/ledger-service/README.md

       SERVICE_TOKEN_WHITELIST={"user_module":{"read":"abc","write":"cde"}}
       ```

-  2. install dependencies -> `go mod vendor && go mod tidy`
+  2. Install dependencies -> `go mod tidy`
+  3. Install below items (no example as these are os dependent) ->
+     1. protoc
+     2. protoc-gen-go
+     3. protoc-gen-go-grpc
+     4. make
+  4. run `make ledger`
-  3. run `./run.sh`
+  5. run `./run.sh`

-The server should run and have auto reload.
+The server should now run and have auto reload.

 Notes:
 1. Book Create/update method will create a book if the name of the book doesn't exist else it will update the book.